 Crossing the border

-You’ll cross from the US to Mexico at the Andrade, California border crossing, a few miles northwest of Yuma, Arizona.
-A passport is the only documentation you’ll require, but upon returning to the US you may be asked about anything you bought in Mexico – especially liquor and prescription drugs.
+If you are visiting from the US, you'll cross the border to Mexico at the Andrade, California border crossing, a few miles northwest of Yuma, Arizona.
+A passport is the only documentation you'll require, but upon returning to the US you may be asked about anything you bought in Mexico – especially liquor and prescription drugs.

 Most dental tourists find it most convenient to park on the US side of the border and walk across.
-There are ample parking lots charging around $6 per day or $16 if you stay overnight.
-There is really no need for a car in Los Algodones since everything is within walking distance, and it’s generally faster to cross by foot than in a vehicle.
-If you do decide to drive over, ask your dentist where you’ll be able to park.
+There are ample car parks charging around $6 (£5) per day or $16 (£12) if you stay overnight.
+There is really no need for a car in Los Algodones since everything is within walking distance, and it's generally faster to cross by foot than in a vehicle.
+If you do decide to drive over, ask your dentist where you'll be able to park.

 Crossing from the US to Mexico is generally straightforward but people report a wait time of up to two hours at busy times for the return trip.
 Be sure to wear comfortable shoes just in case!
 This video shows what to expect as you make the Los Algodones border crossing:

 Many patients just visit Los Algodones for the day.
-Even if your treatment requires multiple visits, it’s much easier to return home in between trips than it would be if you visited somewhere further away.
+Even if your treatment requires multiple visits, it's much easier to return to the US (if you are staying there) or to your holiday location in Mexico in between trips than it would be if you visited somewhere further away.

 If you do need to stay in Los Algodones for a few nights, ask your clinic if they provide free or reduced-rate accommodation as this is often included with treatment packages.
 Otherwise, there are a handful of Los Algodones hotels you can book online.
 You might also choose to stay in a hotel on the US side of the border and travel across each day.